Wolf hunting: North America

 With regards to Wolf hunting in other Western States, the laws vary drastically.
 In Oregon although the gray wolf, Canis lupus, was controversially removed from the state's endangered species list, the killing of wolves remains strictly illegal.
 This includes a ban on all trapping and hunting of the species in any part of the state for any reason.
 Contrary to Oregon's strict laws, the state's neighbor to the east, Idaho, has very different laws.
 In Idaho, the trapping of wolves on private property is legal year round.
 In addition to trapping, there is no limit to the number of tags wolf hunters can possess, therefore making the hunting of wolves legal year round in the state of Idaho.
 As a result of the change in legislation, the killing of wolves is incredibly similar to that of coyotes and foxes in the state currently.

+A 2025 Science Advances study, which examined lifestock predation by wolves in Montana and Idaho (where wolf hunting is permitted) and Oregon and Washington (where hunting remains illegal), found that public wolf hunting had a negligible impact on lifestock predation.
+The authors of the study wrote that the findings challenge wolf hunting as an effective management strategy for reducing lifestock predation.
+Despite this, in 2025, the Montana Fish Park and Wildlife plans to cut it's wolf population in half by allowing almost 500 wolves to be killed, and each hunter to kill 15 wolves each.